toybreaker/jeancouteau/_posts/2012-06-01-the-cultural-presence-of-the-forest-in-bali.md

 They are then carved through various ritualistic steps into their _Rangda_ or _Barong_ shape, followed by an empowering or pasupati ceremony.

 Interestingly, during the ceremonies when _Rangda_ intervenes, she is usually activated (_ngereh_) and eventually sent back to her godly abode with all her disciples – spirits, jinn and the like – through the intermediary of a papaya tree.

 Thus, we can interpret the two characters of _Barong_ and _Rangda_ as the two opposite aspects of nature (i.e. _Barong_ as the protective power of nature, and Rangda as its threatening aspect).

-The centuries-long fight of the Balinese man against the forest to turn it into the civilised world of the palaces and rice fields is thus conveyed in the unending fight between Barong and Rangda, where cosmology rejoins ecology.
+The centuries-long fight of the Balinese man against the forest to turn it into the civilised world of the palaces and rice fields is thus conveyed in the unending fight between _Barong_ and _Rangda_, where cosmology rejoins ecology.

 But the forest is also present in another emblematic element of Balinese culture: the theatre, especially the _wayang_ (shadow puppet) theatre.